sysown/proxysql/doc/mirroring.md

 ## Implementation overview

 When either `mirror_flagOUT` or `mirror_hostgroup` are set for a matching query, real time query mirroring is automatically enabled.
-Note that mirroring is enabled for the the final query, if it was rewritten: if the query was rewritten along the way, the mirroring logic applies to the rewritten query.
+Note that mirroring is enabled for the the final query, if the original was rewritten: if the query was rewritten along the way, the mirroring logic applies to the rewritten query.
 Although, the mirrored query can be rewritten and modified again.
 Details below.
 If a source queries is matched against multiple query rules, it is possible that `mirror_flagOUT` or `mirror_hostgroup` are changes multiple times.
 The mirroring logic is the follow:
 * if `mirror_flagOUT` or `mirror_hostgroup` are set while processing the source query, a new mysql session is created